 New to Skiing

 If you have never skied or are returning to the slopes after a long break you probably have lots of questions about what to expect.
 Many families are confused by the choice of ski equipment and how a ski holiday with a family actually works.
-The advice below is designed to answer the most general questions for parents skiing with children for the first time who may be beginners themselves.
+With one resort team member to every four guests you will have plenty of knowledgeable support to help you make learning a real pleasure.
+In addition the advice below is designed to answer the most general questions for parents skiing with children for the first time who may be beginners themselves.

-The recommendations on clothing refer to both children who ski and those who will be in full day care in the Powder Pups crèche.
+The recommendations on clothing refer to both children who ski and those who will be in full day care in Powder Pups.
 If you want to learn more about ski chalet holidays click here.

 You don’t need to spend a fortune, most ski jackets last several seasons and can be used for other activities.
 It is not just specialist shops that stock ski equipment you can find inexpensive winter sports clothing in many high street stores.